DIYgod/RSSHub/docs/en/joinus/advanced-feed.md

 By setting the `supportSciHub` attribute to `"1"`, the documentation for your route will accurately reflect its support for creating journal feeds with Sci-hub links.

 ## Create a Podcast Feed

-RSSHub supports creating podcast feeds.
-To create a podcast feed, you need to add these **additional** fields that are in accordance with many podcast players' subscription format:

 RSSHub supports creating podcast feeds that can be used with many podcast players' subscription formats.
 To create a podcast feed, you'll need to include several **additional** fields in your RSS feed: